-The South Dakota State Historic Preservation Office (SHPO) manages the National Register of Historic Places program of the National Park Service (NPS) in South Dakota.
+manages the National Register of Historic Places program of the National Park Service (NPS) in South Dakota.
 The program surveys, inventories, and registers historical properties.
-The SHPO also monitors state, federal, and local government activities which affect cultural and historic resources; provide advice on preservation methods; promotes public education on historical properties; and supports municipal and county historic preservation commissions to advance the state's economic, social, and educational objectives.
+The SHPO also monitors state, federal, and local government activities which affect cultural and historic resources; provides advice on preservation methods; promotes public education on historical properties; and supports municipal and county historic preservation commissions to advance the state's economic, social, and educational objectives.
 The SHPO established and is responsible for the Certified Local Government (CLG) program.